cometa-rocks/cometa_documentation/browser_concurrency.md

 ## Feedback

 We value your feedback!
-If you have suggestions, encounter any issues, or want to share your experience with the Browser Concurrency Control feature, please let us know through the [**co.meta's** Github](https://github.com/cometa-rocks/cometa/issues) repository.
+If you have suggestions, encounter any issues, or want to share your experience with the Browser Concurrency Control feature, please let us know through [**co.meta's** Github](https://github.com/cometa-rocks/cometa/issues) repository.

 ## Version History